2025 Xi'an Grand Prix: Round three (last 32)

 Kyren Wilson made two centuries as he continued his title defence with a 5–2 victory over Yuan Sijun.
 "It's a great feeling defending the title and I want to make that last as long as possible," Wilson said afterwards.
 "I really enjoyed being here for the first time last year so I was looking forward to coming back.
 When you are excited and happy as a player, it brings out the best in you."
-O'Sullivan made a century of 134 as he whitewashed Maguire to reach the last 16 having lost just one frame.
-Maguire scored only 25 points in the match.
+O'Sullivan made a century of 134 as he whitewashed Maguire, meaning that he reached the last 16 having lost just one frame.
+Maguire scored just 25 points in the match.
 "This game has a way of humbling you," O'Sullivan commented afterwards.
 "So far I'm very happy, but maybe next month I'll be saying this game is really hard.
 You have to enjoy it when it's good, and when it's not you have to get through those periods."
-Pullen made breaks of 103, 83, 96, 101, and 77 as he whitewashed Noppon Saengkham to reach the last-16 stage of a ranking event for the second time.
+Pullen made breaks of 103, 83, 96, 101, and 77 as he whitewashed Noppon Saengkham to reach the last 16 of a ranking event for the second time.
 Afterwards, Pullen called the victory "the best win of my career and the best I have played."

 Lines recovered from 2–4 behind to defeat Slessor with a of 58 in the deciding frame.
 "I kept telling myself I was going to do it, and that calmed me down," said Lines of his match-winning break.
 Milkins defeated Jimmy Robertson in a decider, making three centuries of 127, 113, and 121 in the match, including his 200th century in professional competition.
 The world number three Neil Robertson made century breaks of 126 and 103 but lost in a deciding frame to He Guoqiang.
 Facing Wu, Shaun Murphy made breaks of 140, 94, 138, and 78 and won the match in a decider.
 Gary Wilson made two centuries as he beat Mateusz Baranowski, also in a deciding frame.
-Hawkins defeated Thepchaiya Un-Nooh 5–2, and Mark Williams beat Zhou by the same score.
+Hawkins defeated Thepchaiya Un-Nooh 5–2, and Mark Williams beat Zhou Yuelong by the same score.
 Hill defeated Davis 5–1, making breaks of 97, 131, 81, and 102, and Stuart Bingham advanced with a whitewash victory over Moody.